Kaz | Enfo | Ayiti | Litérati | KAPES | Kont | Fowòm | Lyannaj | Pwèm | Plan |

 And night’s shadow shrouds my soul

+Grown even more weary.
 [From the poem "Absence" page 47.]

-Et pourtant l'air est plein de parfums pénétrants
+_____________________Et pourtant l'air est plein de parfums pénétrants

 On parle autour de moi; je demeure lointaine;